jparker15/Bulk-Folder-Renamer/README.md

 # Bulk-Renamer

-A Node.js script to remove special characters from names of  all files or folders.
+A Node.js script to remove special characters from names of folders / directories .

 ## How to run the script